 Using condoms + another form of birth control (like the pill, IUD, or shot) is a great way to get extra pregnancy prevention AND protection against STDs.
 Using withdrawal (“pulling out”) while also wearing a condom can help keep sperm out of the vagina and lower the risk for pregnancy.

-You shouldn’t use a condom worn on the penis together with a female condom.
+You shouldn’t use a condom worn on the penis together with a internal condom.
 Condoms are designed to be used on their own, and doubling up won’t necessarily give you extra protection.
 One condom used correctly is all the protection you need.